 - Improper placement

-These kinds of crimping defects are often not detected until much later in the assembly process.
+These and other crimp operations issues are often not detected until much later in the assembly process.
 With any defect, the longer it takes to catch, the more costly it is to address.
-Sciemetric provides accurate, effective, real-time crimp force monitoring to catch all these defects and more.
+Sciemetric provides accurate, effective, real-time crimp force monitoring to detect all these defects and more.

 sigPOD monitors force versus distance and force versus time waveforms during the entire crimping process.
-This provides a consistent measurement standard for evaluating the quality of the crimping operation.
+This approach provides a consistent measurement standard for evaluating the quality of the crimping operation, offering unmatched defect detection.

 A manufacturer of medical devices needed a reliable means to monitor and verify the crimping operation for wire leads connected to the body of a pacemaker.
 As a medical device subject to strict regulatory oversight, the manufacturer is under tremendous pressure to ensure zero defects.